feluxe/sty/README.md

 ## Goal

-The idea is to provide a little style markup for python strings, which is decoupled from color palettes and terminal implementations.
-Why?
-Because string styling for command line apps is a common problem and it would be nice if there was a standard markup for it that is not bound to certain terminal implementations.
+The idea is to provide Python with a little string style markup, which is decoupled from color palettes and terminal implementations.

-If future terminal implementations require new escape sequences, you provide them to sty and leave the markup untouched.

-Sty comes with default color registers and renderers, which you can easily replace with new ones.
+Sty comes with default color palettes and renderers, but you can easily replace them with new ones, without touching the markup.

 ## Getting Started